doctyper/mapify/README.md

 ```

 ### options
-An array or object wich defines an alias mapping.
+An array or object which defines an alias mapping.

 #### `cwd`
 Entry point for the alias.